 Volvo recommends only using the jack* that belongs to the car model in question, which is indicated on the jack's label.

 The label also indicates the jack's maximum lift capacity at a specified minimum lifting height.

-Take out jack*, wheel wrench*, removal tool for wheel covers* and plastic wheel bolt cap removal tool.
+Take out the jack*, wheel wrench*, removal tool for wheel covers* and the plastic wheel bolt cap removal tool.
 They will be found in the foam block.
 If another jack is selected, see Raising the car.